Tamagotchi time! The '90s toy is back, at least in Japan

 Put on your slap bracelets and Hammer pants, kids of the 1990s.
 Tamagotchis are back -- well, at least in Japan, which means they might slowly work their way to the rest of us eventually.

 Remember Tamagotchi?
-The egg-shaped toy was an electronic pocket pet that kids (and, uh, some adults) would feed and care for.
-Tamagotchis transform through various levels of growth if cared for properly -- and assuming you didn't get bored and leave them under the bed or forget about them in your middle-school locker.
+The egg-shaped toy, released in the US back in 1997, is an electronic pocket pet that kids (and, uh, some adults) feed and care for.
+Players "hatch" and name their Tamagotchi, and tend to it by pushing buttons to fill up the pet's hunger meter, clean up its droppings and play with it.
+Tamagotchis that are properly cared for transform into adults -- that is, assuming you didn't get bored and forget about them in your middle-school locker.

 If you're longing to relive the era of Pauly Shore and POGs, you can buy one at Amazon Japan for ￥2,000 (about $18, £15, AU$24).
 They're smaller than the originals, but the memories are big.